LSSTDESC/qp/docs/user_guide/cookbook/ensemblemanipulation.md

 ```

-Now that we have our `Ensembles`, we can append the second one to the first using {py:meth}`qp.Ensemble.append`:
+Now that we have our Ensembles, we can append the second one to the first using {py:meth}`qp.Ensemble.append`:

 ```{doctest}